weblyzard/inscriptis/README.md

 # inscriptis

-A python based HTML to text converter.
+A python based HTML to text converter based on SpiffWikiMarkup by Samuel Abel.